margusholland/Comma/README.md

 # Change log

+## v.1.2 (Symbols)
+* Support for text layers inside symbols, updates the symbol master when an instance is selected

 ## v.1.1.3 (Sketch 42 compatibility)
 * Fixes issues with Sketch 42
 NB!
 Might not be backwards compatible, don’t have any earlier version to test on